Practice Areas

 If you are convicted for the illegal cultivation and growing of marijuana and the amount of marijuana is greater than 20 kilograms and the offense occurred near a school or a minor, then you will be charged with a first degree felony.
 This entails at least three and up to 10 years in prison and up to $20,000 in fines.

-Other Consequences for Marijuana Drug Manufacturing and Cultivation
+Collateral Consequences for Manufacturing and Cultivation

 In addition to prison time and hefty fines, an illegal cultivation and growing of marijuana conviction will have a negative impact on other areas of your life as well.
 You may face difficulty keeping or finding a job, furthering your education, maintaining professional licenses and having custody of your children.